mikebots/mikesbot-repo/README.md

 If you want to start the bot then type npm start or npm run dev in the terminal

 Or you can double click the start.bat file on your pc.
-Once it's ready you'll see an array of you bot commands with a checkamark on them.
+Once it's ready you'll see an array of you bot commands with a checkmark on them.
 And the terminal saying
 ```js
 (Bot tag) is now online and has loaded (total commands) commands
 Bot prefix is (bot prefix)